|

 (Dionaea muscipula, of family Droseraceae) which employs a "steel

-trap".
-In the marshy savannah
+trap" or "snap-trap".
+In the marshy savanna

 of North